5k-mirrors/poe-live-search-manager/README.md

 - Test socket connection retry by providing an incorrect `api_url` in `config.ini`
 - Test HTTP connection retry by going offline

+### Analytics

+The app is using [Segment](https://segment.com/) (via the [analytics-ruby](https://segment.com/docs/sources/server/ruby/) gem) to gather anonymous usage statistics.
+Open source client side key handling sucks, the current approach to maximize obscurity is to read the Base64 encoded write key from the `ANALYTICS_KEY` environment variable stored in a gitignored `.env` file which is packaged with the build.

 ## Development